What To Do If You Have The Norovirus While Breastfeeding & How It Might Affect Your Baby

 Very few things can stymie a mother's will to carry on more than dealing with a sick kid.
 Oh wait — there is one thing.
 It's when you're sick, too, and breastfeeding, and exhausted, and throwing up, and feverish.
 All of those things combined result in a generally terrible experience, to say the least.
 As flu season continues to run roughshod over us all, it's important for new moms to know what to do if they have norovirus while breastfeeding.
 I wish I could tell you it doesn't happen, I really do.
 But it can happen.
 And it's miserably unfair.

-Every winter, the norovirus rears it's ugly head and makes everyone vomit.
-Nobody gets a free pass, and as of right now there is no vaccine for the severe winter stomach flu (although pharmaceutical lab Takeda reportedly has a norovirus vaccine that has made it to the human trial stage).
-According to the Centers for Disease Control and Prevention,
+Every winter, the norovirus rears its ugly head and makes people vomit.
+Few get a free pass, and as of right now there is no vaccine for the severe winter stomach flu (although pharmaceutical lab Takeda reportedly has a norovirus vaccine that has made it to the human trial stage).
+According to the Centers for Disease Control and Prevention:

 Norovirus is a very contagious virus that can infect anyone.
 You can get it from an infected person, contaminated food or water, or by touching contaminated surfaces.
 The virus causes your stomach or intestines or both to get inflamed.
 This leads you to have stomach pain, nausea, and diarrhea and to throw up.
 These symptoms can be serious for some people, especially young children and older adults.

 Here's the good news: Norovirus is almost never fatal.
 The bad news?
 It's incredibly unpleasant and way too easy to pass around.
 The virus can live in a host's stool for up to two weeks and is passed through contact with the mouth.
-People who have contracted the virus may experience vomiting, headache, diarrhea, fever, fatigue, and chills for 24-48 hours.
+People may experience norovirus symptoms like vomiting, headache, diarrhea, fever, fatigue, and chills for 24-48 hours.
 It tends to be passed quickly through highly populated, closed areas like schools, cruise ships, and day care centers.

 - Stay hydrated.
 Drink as much water as you can even though you might only be able to manage the odd sip or two.